-Excitotoxicity in the Motor System
+Excitotoxicity In the Motor System

-Restoration of the TBK1 autophagy pathways
+Restoration of the autophagy pathways

 Through large DNA sequencing efforts, the scientific community has now been able to identify almost 30 different genes that can cause ALS.
-These genes code for proteins which are targets for the development of precision medicine for ALS.
-Interestingly, a number of these genes have pointed to key cellular processes which appear to be causal to the disease when disrupted such as the cellular waste clearance pathways, which are also called the autophagy and mitophagy pathways.
+These genes code for proteins which are potential targets for the development of precision medicine for ALS.
+Interestingly, a number of these genes belong to key cellular processes which appear to be causal to the disease when disrupted, such as the cellular waste clearance pathways; autophagy and mitophagy.
 It is through these waste clearance pathways that toxic protein buildups are removed from cells and through which old broken cellular components responsible for energy production are recycled.
-At this moment, 4 different genes have been identified in these pathways that cause the development of ALS: TBK1, Optineurin, p62 and Ubiquilin-2.
-Interestingly, these genes can also cause the development of frontotemporal dementia (FTD) and many ALS patients with mutations in these genes develop both ALS and FTD.
+QurAlis has identified an enzyme which normally inhibits the autophagy pathways and is developing a drug candidate to inhibit this enzyme, hoping to bring the waste clearance pathways back to normal functioning levels.
+Our preclinical work is showing this drug candidate to be a potentially safe, targeted therapeutic to correct faulty autophagy pathway.

 QurAlis is following a structure-based "intelligent" drug design approach, using a crystallized form of the target protein to guide the chemistry processes and make a molecule which is specific and potent.
 Last, QurAlis uses stem cells from ALS patients to ensure efficacy of our developed molecule in the lab before moving it into the clinic.